 I recently purchased a classic Quad 405 power amplifier to use as my main stereo amp.
 It sounded fantastic even before my overhaul, read on for the gory details and, for some extra reading, check out my Quad 405-2 review.

-Mine is actually a 405-2, but the 405 and 405-2 are quite similar.
+I own a 405-2, but the 405 and 405-2 are quite similar.
 They are masterpieces of clever, understated design and showcase the less-is-more approach of Quad’s legendary engineer, Peter Walker.

 I can’t think of a mainstream commercial amplifier with fewer parts than the Quad 405.
 Sure, they used an IC in the front-end to keep the parts count down, but the driver stage is just two TO-220 devices operating in class-A. The output stage is another two N-channel TO-3 devices per channel.
 No PNP-NPN device mismatching here!